-Production value for the metals & mining activities associated with these facilities <Not Applicable>
+Production value for the metals & mining activities associated with these facilities

-% company's annual electricity generation that could be affected by these facilities <Not Applicable>
+% company's annual electricity generation that could be affected by these facilities

-% company's global oil & gas production volume that could be affected by these facilities <Not Applicable>
+% company's global oil & gas production volume that could be affected by these facilities

-Data has been aggregated for 6 hotels in the Ganges River Basin, located in New Delhi, Gurgaon and surrounding area.
-One hotel reports 100% ground/well water use and the others are 100% municipal water supply, with an average basin risk of 4.2 (high risk).
+Data has been aggregated for 5 hotels in the Ganges River Basin, located in New Delhi, Gurgaon and surrounding area.
+Two hotels reports 100% ground/well water use and the others are 100% municipal water supply, with an average basin risk of 4.2 (high risk).
 All hotels are third-party owned and Hilton-managed.
-Hilton currently has 22 hotels in India with another 19 hotels planned or under construction.
+Hilton currently has 23 hotels in India with another 19 hotels planned or under construction.
 While these facilities represent less than 1% of Hilton's operations and global revenues, attention to water risks and stewardship is important to Hilton's operations, reputation and business expansion in India.